 Misconception 3 – Indian food is hot

-Hotness in food again a very relative and personal preference.
+Hotness in food again a very relative and to personal preference.

 The amount of chillies fresh or in any form completely depends on your heat tolerance.